murphye/cheap-gke-cluster/README.md

 14. *How do I update my SSL certificate without redeploying?*

     Unfortunately, there is not a way to update `gcloud compute ssl-certificates` in place.
-It is best to create a new ssl-certificate and update the
-     `target-https-proxies` for the certificate.
+It is best to create a new ssl-certificate and update the `target-https-proxies` for the certificate.
 Two swaps are necessary to prevent errors during `terraform destroy`.

     See `update-ssl-certificate.sh` which will automate the process.
 Update the values before running for your use.

+15. *Can I run more GKE nodes with the same cost model?*

+    The provided solution has a scalable pricing model.
+You could, for example, run a six node, 24 core, 96GB RAM cluster for about $100 per month.
+The more nodes that you run, the less likely you will be severely impacted by concurrent node replacements.
+For a super-savvy startup that is great at building fault-tolerant applications, using the Spot VM nodes is very appealing.
+You can also combine with non-Spot VM node pools for handling stateful workloads.
+So, this solution may provide some compelling ideas for those under tight budget constraints that are willing to accept the risks.